 (If you choose the Dm lead sheet, you'll find that a left hand descending bass line accompaniment is SO SIMPLE - and it's identical to the line found in Erie Canal, which even beginners tend to master, though it isn't technically beginner level to put that changing left hand together with a melody.
 They work at it because it's fun.)

-For beginning piano, here are three shared-hands melody arrangements:
+For beginning piano, here is a shared-hands melody arrangement:

 Here is page one of ALMOST the same melody, but with a few alphanotes to help out.
 What's different about the melody?
 These oh-so-slightly-altered melodic lines fit entirely in the 5 fingers of the right hand with no movement required!